GuilhermeVendramini/deno-cms/core/modules/smtp/README.md

 # SMTP configuration

-Crate the file "config.ts" with the following configuration structure:
+Create the file "config.ts" with the following configuration structure:

 ```ts
 const config = {